matt-harvey/king_albert_ts/README.md

 ## How to play

-Enter `albertus` at the command line to start.
+Enter `king_albert_ts` at the command line to start.
 You will be presented with a random starting tableau and a command prompt.
 You move by entering two letters, indicating the position you want to a move a card from, and where you want to move it to.
 For example, `fc` would move a card from the `f` position to the `c` position.